 So here I’ll lay out an approach to networking for scientists.
 I’ll say up front that these are not all my own ideas, but a strategy adapted from an excellent book “The Jelly Effect: How to Make Your Communication Stick” by Andy Bounds.

 As the title suggests this book primarily details an approach to effective communication.
 It’s one of those books that cuts straight through the problems that many people have with communication and makes you wonder why you didn’t think of that approach yourself.
-I would certainly recommend it and I have put it up in the “featured” section of our bookstore.

 A great thing about this book is that after going through the basics, Bounds shows how to apply his communication strategies to various situations, one of these being networking.